47 Operators Reached $100K: The 6 Strategies That Failed Before They Got There

 A: You’re in this band when you’ve hovered between roughly $85K–$145K/month (often $90K–$110K) for 9–18 months, working around 200 hours/month, trying courses, content, and coaches without a durable move to $130K+.

-Q: How does the Clear Edge Operating System help me stop wasting money on tactics that don’t move revenue and actually reach $130K+?
+Q: How does the Clear Edge OS help me stop wasting money on tactics that don’t move revenue and aim for $130K+ more deliberately?

-A: It uses the Bottleneck Audit, Focus That Pays, The Delegation Map, and The Five Numbers to identify your real constraint, protect 8–15 strategic hours weekly, delegate full workflows, and track leverage so you can create jumps like $91K → $119K in 5 months or $103K → $138K in 7 months with only 0–8% more hours.
+A: It uses the Bottleneck Audit, Focus That Pays, The Delegation Map, and The Five Numbers to identify your real constraint, protect 8–15 strategic hours weekly, delegate full workflows, and track leverage, using jumps like $91K → $119K in 5 months or $103K → $138K in 7 months with only 0–8% more hours as examples of what this structure has supported.”

 Q: How do I use The Bottleneck Audit to find my real constraint when all the advice says “get more leads” or “raise prices”?